• LEADING THE WAY

 Ohio State is detecting cancer-causing genes with the help of a new test.

-At The Ohio State University Comprehensive Cancer Center — Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (the OSUCCC — James), cancer is never routine.
+At The Ohio State University Comprehensive Cancer Center — Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC — James), cancer is never routine.
 Our oncologists and cancer researchers are developing prevention strategies and treatments that target each person's specific cancer.

-Thanks to a genetic screening method developed at the OSUCCC — James, thousands could receive the diagnoses needed to treat their cancer more effectively than ever.
+Thanks to a genetic screening method tested at the OSUCCC — James, thousands could receive the diagnoses needed to treat their cancer more effectively than ever.

 The innovation could also uncover genetic information in time to help doctors prevent some cancers from developing at all.